DavidBarbaran/Android-unused-resource-remover/README.md

 ✅ res/menu\
 ✅ res/transition\
 ✅ res/sxml\
-✅ res/values\
+✅ res/values

-Care and review should be taken when deciding to delete a resource identified as not being used by lint, since there are resources that lint finds unused, but are used internally by the application.
+Review should be taken when deciding to delete a resource identified as not being used by lint, since there are resources that lint finds unused, but are used internally by the application.

+Clean and build recommended and check usages of method "resources.getIdentifier(name, type, packageName)"

 ### Known issues 🐛

 When generating files in the res/values folder, usually in strigs.xml.
 Replaces special characters or ascii codes.
 Some examples:
-&#160; = &nbsp
+"&#160;" = "&nbsp"
-&#8230; = ...
+"&#8230;" = "..."

 I hope to solve it soon.